jayzhou215/jayzhou215.github.io/_posts/2021-06-11-service_design.md

 #### how to make sure the calc result saved correctly
 We need idempotent db insert/update, which I talk a lot in [here](2021-06-10-idempotent_db_update.md)

+#### retry
+in idempotent db update, it may fail in some case, we need retry to make sure the submission of user can be executed finally.

 #### there are a lot of details which depend on business requirements.

 ## reference